rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 [Texture Generator] by [Orchaldir] is a library to generate textures, and a 2.library to use those textures to render tilemaps.
+Both libraries can generate color & depth images and support post processing effects like lighting & ambient occlusion.
+For randomness the instance id (e.g. the 145th brick) and/or the tile id are hashed.

 The [current release] focuses on furniture.